Atlas-Engine/socialplus/README.md

 # SocialPlus

-A modern upgrade for the MoP Classic friends list — rebuilt to feel like Blizzard shipped it in 2025.
+A modern, MoP-Classic-ready enhancement to the Friends List — rebuilt to feel like Blizzard shipped it today.
-Streamlined, polished, and dramatically more useful than the default Social panel.
+Fast, organized, and clean, with zero taint issues and a fully native look.

+---

-## ⭐ Core Features
+## ⭐ What SocialPlus Improves
-SocialPlus introduces a smarter, cleaner, fully enhanced Social UI:
+The default MoP Social panel was functional, but dated.
+SocialPlus upgrades it with a smarter layout, better logic, and tools the game should have had from the start.

-- **Real search bar** with accent-insensitive matching.
+- A **real search bar** that ignores accents and symbols.
-- **Universal invites** for BNet + WoW friends.
+- **Reliable invites** for both BNet and in-game friends.
-- **Custom friend groups** with clean organization tools.
+- **Custom friend groups** that stay neatly organized.
-- **Correct icons, clean layout, no overlaps or missing buttons.
+- Correct icons, spacing, and panel alignment.
-- **Safe, MoP-compatible code** with zero taint issues.
+- Fully MoP-compatible code with no UI taint.

-Everything feels native — just better.
+Everything feels native — just way better.

+---

 ## 🔍 Instant Search
-Find friends immediately by typing a few characters.

-- Normalizes accents and symbols.
+Find anyone instantly.

+- Accent-insensitive text matching.
-- Updates results in real-time without performance cost.
+- Updates in real time as you type.
+- Designed to be fast even with huge friend lists.

+---

-## 🎯 Modern Invite Logic
+## 🎯 Smart Invite Handling
-Old MoP restrictions are replaced with clear and reliable behavior:

-- Direct invites for all BNet and in-game friends.
-- Full cross-realm support.
-- Accurate version checks.
-- Meaningful messages when an invite isn’t possible.

-The invite button finally behaves predictably.
+The invite button finally behaves like it should.

+- Cross-realm support works consistently.
+- Clear messages when invites aren’t possible.
+- Correct version checks for MoP Classic.
+- Unified logic for BNet and character-based friends.

+You’ll never guess whether an invite will fail again.

+---

-## 👥 Custom Groups
+## 👥 Custom Friend Groups
-Organize your list however you want:
+Organize your list effortlessly.

-- Create, rename, and delete groups.
+- Create, rename, and delete groups on the fly.
-- Drag-free assignment via note-based tagging.
+- Assign friends to groups using simple note tags (`#GroupName`).
 - Collapsible sections with online/offline counters.
-- Automatically saved in friend notes using `#GroupName`.
+- Notes stay synced — no external data saved.

+Zero clutter.
+Maximum control.

+---

 ## ⚙️ Lightweight Options
-Right-click any group to configure:
+Right-click any group header to toggle:

-- Hide offline entries.
+- Hide offline characters
-- Hide max-level characters.
+- Hide max-level characters
-- Toggle class colors.
-- Manage or remove the group.

-Everything is minimal, fast, and unobtrusive.
+- Class-colored names
+- Group management tools

+All options are minimal and quick — no bulky panels.

+---

-## ✨ Quality of Life
+## ✨ Quality of Life Improvements
+- Smoother, more responsive mouse-wheel scrolling.
+- Cleaner friend button layout.
-- Enhanced responsiveness when scrolling through large friend lists.
+- Stable behavior with large friend lists.
+- Modernized UI without altering Blizzard’s style.

+---

 ## 🔧 MoP Fixes
-SocialPlus resolves several MoP-specific issues:
+SocialPlus also corrects several expansion-specific issues:

+- Fixed invite inconsistencies across realms and versions.
-- Incorrect restriction messages.
+- Corrected outdated restriction messages.
-- Cross-realm invite inconsistencies.
-- Realm name handling quirks.
+- Improved handling of realm and character names.

-Your friend list finally behaves like the modern game.
+---

 ## 🙏 Credits
-Inspired by the original **Mikeprod FriendGroups** addon.
+Inspired by the original **Mikeprod FriendGroups** addon
-Rebuilt and expanded for MoP Classic with modern UI standards.
+— reimagined and rebuilt for a modern MoP Classic experience.

+---

 ## 📄 License
-MIT License — open, simple, worry-free.
+MIT License — simple, permissive, and open.